Maui Surf: New Swells For The New Year

 **Click directly on the images below to make them larger.
 Charts include: Maui County projected winds, forecasted swell direction, height & period, tides, a surface map and expected wave heights.**

-North: Surf heights are expected head to overhead early in the day for the best breaks, especially for spots east of Ho’okipa.
-As the day goes on, the swell is expected to build to well overhead and even double overhead by sundown.
+North: Surf heights are expected waist to head high early in the day for the best breaks, especially for spots east of Ho’okipa.
+As the day goes on, the swell is expected to slowly fade.

-West: Spots open to the swells are expected to get waves head high to overhead on the sets at the best northerly breaks by sundown.
+West: Spots open to the swells are expected to get waves waist to chest high on the sets at the best northerly breaks (early on).
 Otherwise, breaks that don’t catch the swells, and / or are shadowed from them, are forecasted to get smaller surf at ankle high or flat.

 South: Mostly flat.